jaydeepw/nanodegree-blockchain-project4-notary-service/README.md

 ### Get block by height

-Retireve the block from the blockchain the height of the block.
+Retireve the block from the blockchain by the height of the block.

-`GET /block/2`
+`GET /block/:height`

 **Response**
 ```